 - Refrigerate for at least 2 hours.
 This can be made a day ahead and stored in the refrigerator.

 Step Three: Beat Egg Whites for the Cake

 - This recipe takes the easy route to a buttery sponge cake and uses a cake mix.
-To get that sponge-like texture, we whip up the egg whites separate from the yolks.
+Another recipe that uses cake mix as a shortcut are these Easy Black Forest Cupcakes!
+For this recipe, the coveted sponge-cake texture is achieved by whipping the egg whites separate from the yolks.
 Beat them on high speed with a whisk attachment until they form stiff peaks.

 - To test if they are stiff, use a spoon or your whisk attachment to scoop into the egg whites.
 If it leaves a crevice and a peak that stands tall, it is ready.
 If the peak starts to droop, beat it some more.

 - Put all of the cake ingredients, except for the egg whites, into a large mixing bowl and beat for two minutes.